mfmceneaney/saga/README.md

 The python libraries also provide some generic functionality for reading output asymmetry results from CSV files, aggregating results from job directories created by `saga.orchestrate.create_jobs()`, loading and computing systematics, and plotting asymmetry results and saving them to CSV.

 ### Examining Kinematics
 The first step to any analysis should be to peruse your data.
+You will  also need average kinematics in each bin if you plan to compare with theory results.
+Use  the `getBinKinematics` executable (source code in [getBinKinematics.cpp](saga/src/getBinKinematics.cpp)) to get the statistics and average kinematics in each bin.

 ### Binning
 Use the `findBinLimits` executable (source code in [findBinLimits.cpp](saga/src/findBinLimits.cpp)) to find the bin limits that will give roughly equal bin statistics for each binning variable in your dataset.